WalletConnect/walletconnect-specs/docs/specs/servers/push/spec.md

   // ==== Legacy Fields ====

-  // Message ID for deduplication purposes
+  // Unique ID for deduplication purposes
-  // Note: When `message` is provided, `sha264(message)` should be used as the Message ID instead
+  // Note: When `message` is provided, `sha264(message)` should be used to deduplicate instead
   id: string,

   payload: {